gerph/riscos-joystick-parallel/README.md

 The driver builds automatically on pushes using the RISC OS Build service.

-To manually build the module, push to code to the server using the `riscos-build-online` tool.
+To manually build the module, push the code to the server using the `riscos-build-online` tool.
 For example:

 ```
 curl -s -L -o riscos-build-online https://github.com/gerph/robuild-client/releases/download/v0.05/riscos-build-online && chmod +x riscos-build-online